zowe/docs-site/docs/user-guide/cli-using-understand-profiles-configs.md

 zowe zos-files list data-set "SYS1.PARMLIB*" --host YourHostName --port 1234 --user YourUserName --password YourPassword
 ```

-Including properties with every command can be tedious, because there can be a lot of information required.
+Including properties with every command can be tedious, because a lot of information can be required.
 This can lead to typos and mistakes.

-Another way of specifying these properties -- using configuration files -- can make things easier.
+Another way of specifying these properties &mdash; using configuration files &mdash; can make things easier.
 A configuration file contains profiles with properties that Zowe CLI can use when you run a command.

 If configuration files were used in the example above, the user would have needed to issue only the command:

 `zowe zos-files list data-set "SYS1.PARMLIB*"`

 ## Learning the terminology

 Zowe version 2.0 introduces the use of team profiles in configuration files.

 Both *user* and *team* profiles are stored in configuration files, and these configuration files can either be *project* configuration files or *global* configuration files.
 It is helpful to understand how these differ.

 - A **user configuration file** stores *user profiles* and is used for one person who needs their own unique properties to run commands.